Full Length Research Article

 Figures & Tables

 The effects of Alloxan can be explained by focusing on the effects of diabetes and the related sequelae.
-Diabetes causes an elevation in the oxidative stress status of the body and hence activates the damage to the cell membranes depletion of the antioxidant enzymes of the defense body system [5, 6].
-Oxidation of sulfhydryl groups of the hemoglobin peptide chains is caused by the elevated oxidative status which leads to decline of hemoglobin [7, 8].
-The oxidative stress status also could cause an elevation in the total white blood cells as a defensive body response [7- 9].
-Glutathione declination might be caused as a result of a decrease in NADPH coenzyme due to oxidative stress.
-NADPH is a coenzyme to glutathione reductase which renders the reduced form of glutathione from the oxidized one.
-The elevated levels of MDA might be due to the effects of diabetes [10-13].
-The DM causes an increase in the free radicals and hence an increase in the peroxidation of lipids of the cell membranes.
-It can be concluded that Glimepiride could cause malfunctions and disturbances in the hepatic enzymes, erythropoiesis, and the immune system.
-And the same is true for Alloxan.
+Diabetes causes an elevation in the oxidative stress status of the body and hence activates the damage to cell membranes and depletion of antioxidant enzymes of the body’s defense system [5, 6].
+Oxidation of sulfhydryl groups of the hemoglobin peptide chains is caused by the elevated oxidative status which leads to a decline in hemoglobin [7, 8].
+The oxidative stress status also could cause an elevation in the total white blood cells as a defensive response [7- 9].

 Author Contributions